reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/AzureDevOps-pipelines-selfhostedagents-federatedauthentication.md

 ## Solution

-The Github issues with pull and push were resolved using the clean option in the build pipeline.
+The Azure DevOps issues with pull and push were resolved using the clean option in the build pipeline.
 For classic pipeline, you can do it from the user interface.

 ![Clean options](../images/AzureDevOps-pipelines-selfhostedagents-federatedauthentication/CleanOptions_Classic.png)

-If using YAML, add a clean job GitHub action to ensure a clean working repository.
+If using YAML, add a clean job action to ensure a clean working repository.

 ```yaml
 - job: myJob